haneesh-1856/AKINOS-1-Files-Storage-Drive/README.md

   Step9: If done logout

  Note: There must be a uploads folder to duplicate the uploaded file with a unique id in the same folder where php files exists
+ Note: The "ASD" Title will be expanded to its fullform on pressing it

  Server Connection:
   Here Server connection is done with the help of phpmyadmin local server and created database